Viima-R/ParkkiRadio/Documentation/Memos/weekly_reports.md

 ## TO/DO

 - Thinking about the end product: trigger alarm
-- Creating a emulating program to test the program
+- Creating an emulating program to test the program